jyutzler/Bridge-Systems/system.md

    * 1♥ — (1♠) — Double = 4-4 or better in the minors.

-When the opponents overcall a minor over a minor at the two-level or higher, a double shows at least one four-card major.
+When the opponents overcall a minor over a minor at the two-level or higher, a double shows at least one four-card major and at least two places to play.

    * 1♦ — (2♣) — Double = at least one four-card major.
    * 1♣ — (2♦) — Double = at least one four-card major.